Who What Why

 What

-All designs in this shop, with a couple of exceptions were derived or more accurately "found" or "create" in my mineral specimens.
-So really every thing is "natural" :) .A good mineral specimen can be appreciated for years if they resonate with the viewer.
-For first of all they are all unique-none exactly like another-at least the ones I pick out.
-Many are afordable as a number of the designs on this site are from specimens that cost less than $10.
+All designs in this shop, with a couple of exceptions, were derived or more accurately "found" in or "created" from my mineral specimens.
+So really everything is "natural".
+A good mineral specimen can be appreciated for years if they resonate with the viewer.
+First of all, they are all unique-none exactly like another-at least the ones I pick out.
+Many are affordable as a number of the designs on this site are from specimens that cost from $10 to $900.
 They are the inorganic world's art.
-The most $500 but the price of fine minerals has skyrocked since the interenet.
-And many go for tens or hundreds of thousands of dollars.
+Many are from classic locations with which serious mineral collectors are familiar.
+There are quite a number from North Carolina as that is the emphasis of my collection.

 Why